Seniors

 Whether you’re a regular at Highlands or part of the larger North Shore community, if you’re a senior you’re welcome at the Seniors Connection, a community program for older adults.

-It’s a time of movement, learning, and community.
+It’s a time of learning, and community.
 It’s also a chance for accessing information, resources, and the wellbeing that comes from connecting with others.
-Begin with 15 minutes of chair exercises, followed by a guest speaker and refreshments.
+Hear a variety of guest speakers, catch up with old friends and greet new ones over refreshments.

 When: